damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 1. a user could have JavaScript disabled, and would not be affected by that;
 2. an attacker could simply remove that code and behave as a [Man in the Middle][middleattack];
-3. the browser won't remember the redirect instruction, so every time he types that same URL, the website will have to redirect the user again.
+3. the browser won't remember the redirect instruction, so every time the user types that same URL, the website will have to redirect him/her again.

 ## Wrap up

 ![a working certificate screenshot](/images/blogimages/working-certificate-screenshot.png)

-That's how easy it is to have a free HTTPS enabled website.
+That's how easy it is to have a free HTTPS-enabled website.
 With these tools, I see no reason not to do it.

-There's an [excellent talk][talk] on HTTPS where you can learn more about it.
+There's an [excellent talk][talk] by Pierre Far and Ilya Grigorik on HTTPS where you can learn more about it.

 If you want to check the status of your HTTPS enabled website,